I fought in the old revolution

 Grim travelers butt each other to establish dominance.
 One lot plays Danton to another’s Robespierre, with the moderate Manon Roland and her Girondins trampled underfoot in the melee.
 Robespierre destroys his erstwhile friends and slaughters thousands, precipitating the Jacobin meltdown as the ascetic and purist Marat is murdered in his bath.
 Robespierre and Saint-Just are guillotined by those who believe “the Terror” had gone too far.

-I would argue that this “Thermidorian Reaction” – the ostensibly “better angels of our nature” reasserting themselves – is a rare bird indeed.
+I would argue that this “Thermidorian Reaction” – the ostensibly “better angels of our nature” (Abraham Lincoln said that) reasserting themselves – is a rare bird indeed.
 Inevitably, things get worse, much worse, before they get better.
+As WH Auden observes in Age of Anxiety, “many have perished: more will”.

 Revolutions are unpredictable.
 They never run in straight lines.
-They reverberate, the shockwaves expanding and impacting on their vicinity, and way beyond.
-The shots ricochet, like drive-bys and crossfires, and you never know who will be hit, where the bullets will come to rest, and who will be damaged or destroyed .
+They reverberate, the shock-waves expanding and impacting on their vicinity, and way beyond.
+The shots ricochet, like drive-bys and crossfires, and you never know who will be hit, where the bullets will come to rest, and who will be damaged or destroyed.
+Many people will be liberated, and many enslaved.
+Many peoples will prosper, and many, many will perish.
+As TS Elliot wrote, “between the idea and the reality falls the shadow”.”

 Stalin seizing Lenin’s crown as the father of the revolution lay dying.
 Trotsky launching the Red Army against the sailors of Kronstadt whose guns had heralded the fall of the Romanovs, and who then fought to last man against their former comrades.
 Stalin and Trotsky wrestling for control of party and power as the old Bolsheviks disappeared into the gulags and the execution cells.
 Stalin’s long arm putting an ice pick through his rival’s skull in Mexico decades later.
 Trotsky knew a thing or two about “permanent revolution”!

-It is a zero-sum play book well thumbed by latter-day revolutionists like the Baathists Saddam Hussein and Hafiz Assad in their relentless and merciless accession to power in Iraq and Syria respectively, and the cruel and kleptocratic dictators that lord over much of South Saharan Africa.
+It is a zero-sum play book well thumbed by latter-day revolutionists like the Baathists Saddam Hussein and Hafiz Assad in their relentless and merciless accession to power in Iraq and Syria respectively, like the cruel and vengeful but infinitely pragmatic regime that has ruled Iran’s Islamic Republic for these past forty years, and the kleptocratic dictators who Lord over much of South Saharan Africa.
+In the manner of revolutions past and present, each one has “devoured its children”, harrying, jailing, exiling and slaughtering foes and onetime allies alike.

 The sad reality in so many countries is that when the going gets tough, the mild get going, and the hard men ride roughshod over their people.